 In June, informed by input from the Task Force and an online survey completed by approximately 3,500 area residents, the Metro Council directed staff to move 13 "Tier 1" corridors into further project identification, development and engagement.
-The council also identified 16 "Tier 2" corridors that could also be considered for funding if there is revenue capacity.
-Over summer 2019, three Local Investment Teams toured the Tier 1 corridors and provided feedback to inform staff and Task Force project recommendations.
+The council also identified 16 "Tier 2" corridors to be considered for funding if there is revenue capacity.
+The Task Force will begin discussion of options in these corridors at its Feb.
+19 meeting.